A Motivic Pairing and the Mellin Transform in Function Fields: The Logarithmic Motivic Pairing

 Our formulas in Corollaries \ref{C:Exp coeff} and \ref{C:Log Coeff} also allow us to give a sufficient condition for the coefficients of the logarithm and exponential functions to be invertible in the case of $t$-modules (when $A = \F_q[t]$) for $L=\C_\infty$.
+This problem was first considered for Drinfeld $A$-modules by Thakur in \cite[3.2]{Tha93}, where he gave two sufficient conditions on the curve $X$ for when the exponential coefficients are invertible (nonzero).
+Since our formulas depend somewhat on the choice of basis (see Remark \ref{R:Choice of basis}), our goal in this subsection are to give a sufficient condition under which it is possible to find coordinates for the $t$-module in which the coefficients of the exponential are invertible.
 Our starting point is \cite[Prop.
 3.5.7]{NP21}, which gives an explicit formula for the map $\delta_0^N$ in terms of hyperderivatives.
 This proposition assumes that the dual $t$-motive $N$ (and corresponding $t$-module) has a certain structure.
-However, in \cite{NP21} the authors prove that after a suitable change of basis, any dual $t$-motive can be made to satisfy these condition, thus it is really not a restriction.
+However, in \cite[3.5.11]{NP21} the authors prove that after a suitable change of basis, any dual $t$-motive can be made to satisfy these condition, thus it is really not a restriction.
 The conditions on the dual $t$-motive $N$ are given as follows. \begin{enumerate} \item There exists $C\in \text{GL}_r(\C_\infty[t])$ such that the $\sigma$-action on $N$ is represented by a matrix

 such that $\ell_k \geq 0$ with $\sum \ell_k = d$, the $\C_\infty[\sigma]$-dimension of $N$. \item If $e_i$ are basis elements for $N$ as a $\C_\infty[t]$-module and $s_i$ for $N$ as a $\C_\infty[\sigma]$-module, then we have for $1\leq i\leq m$ and $1\leq j\leq \ell_i$